Allied Health Department

 Program Mission Statement The mission of Yavapai College Allied Health is to provide quality education that will develop competent, caring, holistic and ethical practitioners who value lifelong learning and adapt to continuous changes in the health care system.

 Interested in a career in Allied Health?
-Attend a free workshop on the Prescott Campus, Fall 2014 Allied Health Workshop schedule coming soon, no registration required!
+Attend a free workshop on the Prescott Campus, click here for the Spring 2015 Allied Health Workshop schedule.

 Learn more about Allied Health Internships

 AzAHEC strives to attract under-represented ethnic and racial students into the health professions.
 Additionally, the organization focuses its attention on supporting the state's health professionals with continuing training and career enhancements.